 This bumped up the cost to well over a

 In August 2016, acting on the initiative of Cr Cheryl Szatow, the Save Marian Street Theatre (SMST) committee was formed, under the initial chairmanship of James Cadden.
 In early 2017 James moved to Murwillumbah and John Townend became chair.
-The remit of the SMST committee was to communicate and engage the community in the future of MST.
+The remit of the SMST committee was to communicate with and engage the community in the future of MST.
 One of the committee’s first actions was to publish a petition to re-open the Marian Street Theatre on-line.
 This petition attracted more than 3000 signatures.
 In June 2017 KMC voted to provide the committee with $37,000 to produce a feasibility study on the theatre.

 Meanwhile, fellow SMST committee member and former Australia Council head Di Yerbury was working with Council officers and theatre expert Justin MacDonnell on a detailed business plan for the theatre.
 The plan was presented to councillors in May 2018.

-In June 2018 Council voted unanimously to proceed with the rebuilding of MST, a decision chairman John Townend described as “All our Christmases come at once”.
+In June 2018 Council voted unanimously to proceed with the rebuilding of MST, a decision chairman John Townend described as “all our Christmases come at once”.
 More than 200 SMST supporters packed the visitors’ gallery to hear the debate.
 Soon afterwards Council set up a reference committee to provide community input into its decision-making on MST.
-On March 12 2019 Councillors voted to spend $10.5 million on renovating the theatre, with construction scheduled to start in May 2021.
+On 12 March 2019 Councillors voted to spend $10.5 million on renovating the theatre, with construction scheduled to start in May 2021.

 Council then invited tenders from architects to redesign the theatre.
-The contract was awarded to Tonkin Zulaikha Greeg (TZG).
-TZG is a top performer in the arts space, having been esponsible for redesigning the National Gallery in Canberra, the Hyde Park Barracks Museum, the Eternity Playhouse in Darlinghurst, Carriageworks in Eveleigh, The Arthouse in Wyong and many other arts related buildings.
+The contract was awarded to Tonkin Zulaikha Greer (TZG).
+TZG is a top performer in the arts space, having been responsible for redesigning the National Gallery in Canberra, the Hyde Park Barracks Museum, the Eternity Playhouse in Darlinghurst, Carriageworks in Eveleigh, The Arthouse in Wyong and many other arts related buildings.
 While Playoust Churcher missed out, many of the ideas Luke Playoust put forward have been incorporated into TZG’s plans.
 The SMST committee (now renamed the Support Marian Street Theatre committee) remains committed to assisting KMC in whatever way we can and in particular to keeping the local community informed on progress.